PSL Score Live

 Amad Butt finished 2 for 45 from 4 (11.25), with Haris and Mendis among his wickets.
 Rishad Hossain took 1 for 35 from 4 (8.75) and removed Hardie.

-Amir (1 for 49 from 4) and Naseem Shah (0 for 51 from 4) both went for twelve an over or worse.
-Asif Afridi took 1 for 37 from 3.1 and bowled the last over that Jamal pierced for four.
-Those expensive lines late are what let Zalmi stay in the hunt after Samad fell.
+Amir (1 for 49 in 4) and Naseem Shah (0 for 51 in 4) both sailed past twelve an over.
+Asif Afridi took 1 for 37 in 3.1 and sent down the final over Jamal cut for four.
+Those loose late overs kept Zalmi in the frame even after Samad walked back.

 Rawalpindi bowling figures (as recorded)